Music from plants

 I have put together a kit that I can take to any location and connect to plants and trees.
 The first public installation of this was in summer 2018 as part of Chelsea Fringe festival in London.
 It was located at Phytology, a cultural institute based at the Bethnal Green Nature Reserve in Tower Hamlets, East London.

-I became artist in residence on the site for the week of the Chelsea fringe, demonstrating the devices and talking about connection with plants.
+I became artist in residence on the site for the week of the Chelsea Fringe, an event that runs parallel to the Chelsea Flower Show.
+I was demonstrating the devices and talking about connection with plants.

-As part of the residency artists put a poster on the billboard within the site.
-I have listed as a poem all these attributes plants have now been scientifically proven to have.
-The most recent one is Monica Gagliano's study that proves plants have memory.
+As part of the residency artists are able to put a poster on the billboard within the site.
+Plants have now been scientifically proven to have the attributes listed in the form of a poem.

 There are a few different devices available but I use one called Midisprout developed in USA, recently renamed Plantwave, which has a delightfully low tech cardboard casing surrounding the battery powered sensor.
-This detects slight electrical variations in a plant via two electrodes placed on the leaves or on the branches or trunk of a tree.
+This detects slight variations in electrical signals a plant creates via two electrodes placed on the leaves or on the branches or trunk of a tree.

 These variations are graphed as a wave and converted to midi data.
 Other characteristics of the wave change the textural qualities of those sounds.
 This data can be read by a synthesisier which I have on the phone or ipad, which converts it into musical notes.
 Another ipad converts it into a visual display.
-A small speaker adds to the quality of the sound.
+A small speaker amplifies and improves the quality of the sound.

-I also demonstrated the device at a Forest School on the site, where children touched the plants and got a reaction.
+I also demonstrated the device at a Forest School on the site.
+The children touched the plants and got a reaction and they experimented with placing the sensors on their hands which created quite different soundscapes.